 This paper was prepared for a talk at Open Source Days in Copenhagen 10 March 2012.
 A PDF copy can be downloaded here (Making open source more open (10-03-2012)).
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.

 Most presentations on open source at conferences for lawyers, and the majority of legal articles on open source, focus on different legal aspects of the General Public License (GPL).
-This focus on the GPL is partly historical, partly due to choice of business models and partly a natural consequence of lawyers’ tendency to focus on the more litigation-prone areas of open source.
+This focus on the GPL is partly historical, partly due to choice of business models and partly a natural consequence of lawyers’ tendency to focus on the more litigation-prone such as Bronx NY Injury Litigation company that work on this areas.

 In this sense, the focus from the time open source became commercially interesting—and, accordingly, from the time that lawyers started to take an interest in the field of open source licensing—has been on the more “closed” types of open source licences, where “closed” is understood as referring to more “restrictive” licences.